amakarewicz/2023-DTU-MLOps-Object-Detection/reports/README.md

 >
 > Answer length: 100-200 words.
 >
-> Example:
-> *We made use of both branches and PRs in our project.
-In our group, each member had an branch that they worked on in*
-> *addition to the main branch.
-To merge code we ...*
->
-> Answer:

-We used branches to version control the code and to easier work together.
-With the use of branches we were able to modify, create and control different part of the code simultaneously.
-We used pull request to merge the code and make sure everything were able to run smoothly by reviewing each others code before merging.
+The workflow has been highly dependend on version control using git.
+We used branches to version control different components of the code, which eased the process in collaborating and editing simultaneously.
+We used the branches to represent a component in the code rather than different team members' work.
+This was the preferred workflow since multiple members often contributed in a single component and it was easier to track changes in certain functionalities.
+We used pull request to merge amended/added code of a (new) component in to the main branch and make sure everything were able to run smoothly by reviewing each others code before merging.

 ### Question 10